clearmatics/zeth/mpc/README.md

 }
 ```

+See the [test configuration](../testdata/mpc_server_config.json) for a full
+example configuration file.

+### Registration via Google Forms

+The `make_config` command can be used to create a template configuration file
+from a csv file of contributors.
+Administrators can open this template, which
+has the list of contributors populated, and set just the fields relating to
+their MPC setup. `make_config` is designed to support participant registration
+via Google Forms.

+Ensure that email, public key, and evidence fields are present in the form, and
+download the response data as a csv file.
+Flags to `make_config` can be used
+to specify the exact names of each field (see `make_config --help` for
+details).

+### Mail notifications

-The server can notify participants by email when their contribution time slot
+The MPC coordinator server can notify participants by email when their
-begins (when the previous contributor either finishes his contribution, or his
+contribution time slot begins (when the previous contributor either finishes
-timeslot expires).
-To enable email notifications, set the `email_server`,
+his contribution, or his timeslot expires).
+To enable email notifications, set
-`email_address` and `email_password` fields to point to a (tls enabled) mail
+the `email_server`, `email_address` and `email_password` fields to point to a
-server.
+(tls enabled) mail server.

-See the [test configuration](../testdata/mpc_server_config.json) for an example
-configuration file.

 ## Prepare initial challenge (Phase2 only)